haquema/makers-javascript-fndamentals/contents/4-arrays.md

 ## Exercise - phone numbers

-Your friend now wants to launch a special promotion for a given list of loyal customers, and send a SMS to that list.
+Your friend now wants to launch a special promotion for a given list of loyal customers, and send an SMS to that list.
 They give you a long list of phone numbers so you can create a small program to text them about that promotion.
 However, when running the first version of your program, you notice something is not quite right: some lines in the file are not phone numbers, but some corrupted data:

 ```
 17636873642